 While many would be quick to overlook this particular facet of the printing process, Wei Wang highlighted it, levelling the actual process with the final product in terms of relevance.

-Based on the testimonial of DC Scarpelli, Associate Director for School of Web Design & New Media, on the artist, this is quintessential of Wang.
+Based on the testimonial of DC Scarpelli, Associate Director for School of Interaction & UI/UX Design, on the artist, this is quintessential of Wang.
 According to him, Wang was “one of the most deeply thoughtful students I’ve ever had.”
 He furthered, “When he had a vision, he’d pursue it determinedly and quietly shoot down anything that distracted him from achieving it.”

 The respect and admiration runs both ways too, as Wang is not shy in his declaration of admiration for Scarpelli.
 “He’s such an inspiration.
 He encouraged me so much about just doing things outside of the ordinary realm.
 Ike doing prints, do[ing] non-digital works, really doing conceptuals and not just finishing the assignment.”

 Beyond Scarpelli, Wang also credits his experience in Academy of Art University to being “a really great starting point” into becoming an artist.
-Prior to attending the Web Design & New Media program, he was taking up a double major in finance and international relations from American University in Washington D.C.
+Prior to attending the Interaction & UI/UX Design program, he was taking up a double major in finance and international relations from American University in Washington D.C.
 Art beckoned to him, though, and so he transferred to the San Francisco campus.

 As he looks back fondly on the beginning of his journey as an artist, he is more confident now in looking forward to the future of his career.